 The Animal League was established in 1988 to help the abused, abandoned, and neglected animals of Lake County.
-Started on a non-existent budget by a small group of animal lovers committed to a no-kill policy, the organization soon became an important presence in the growing South Lake area.
+Started on a non-existent budget by a small group of animal lovers committed to a no-kill policy, the organization soon became an important presence in Central Florida.
 Our organization places approximately 1,000 pets in loving homes each year.

 The Animal League is known statewide for its many unique and heart-warming success stories.
 Every animal that comes into The Animal League’s care receives the best routine and specialized veterinary care, is spayed or neutered, and microchipped.

 Since its inception The Animal League relied on a system of foster homes to handle the care, feeding, and socialization of the animals that come its way.
 While this system had certain advantages, it was always The Animal League’s goal to build a centralized permanent adoption center to meet the challenges of a growing Lake County population.
-On October 9, 2010 the doors to Phase One of A Haven Before A Home Adoption Center opened.
+On October 9, 2010 the doors to The Animal League Adoption Center opened.

 Because the organization receives no state or federal funding, The Animal League relies on the continued support of the community.
-Many fundraising events have been held over the years such as the Hoedown!, Tails on the Trail Dog Walk, and the Annual Pet Connect Carnival in the Fall bringing rescuers together in our common cause.
 One of the League’s most important sources of operating income is its Thrift Shop located in downtown Clermont.

 The mission of The Animal League is to enhance the lives of animals and people in our communities through education, awareness, adoption, and compassion.
 In particular we:

 *act for the community as an advocate on behalf of animals.

 *provide for the well-being of animals who are abandoned, injured, subjected to unfair or cruel treatment, or otherwise in need.

 *provide shelter for these animals.